 And so we have an equation: It is not our hands manipulating the puppet that brings the puppet to life.
 It is our breath corresponding to the world of our imagination.
 Between our breath and the imagined world, our hands take up the puppet.
 We allow our breath to go through our hands, through the puppet, and out into the world.
 And we allow the imagined world to go through the puppet, through our hands, and into our breath.
 If we assert more than the minimal amount of effort needed to support the puppet, we lock the piece into being about our hands and the puppet.
 If we keep our hands receptive, to let our breath flow through them, and through the puppet as well, we have the potential to unlock a richer content, and a richer experience.

 Our first act of generosity is to let the piece be about the puppet, not about us.
 Our second act of generosity is to let the piece be about a greater world outside the puppet.
-This is where our breath and the breath of the audience meet to make meaningful theater.
-Ultimately, a work of theater is about how the piece is performed, even more than what the words say.
-In puppet theater, we can choose to impress the audience with our muscle, skill, and presence; or we can choose to invite them to follow an inanimate object into a world that reflects their own.
+This is where our breath and the breath of the audience meet to make meaningful theatre.
+Ultimately, a work of theatre is about how the piece is performed, even more than what the words say.
+In puppet theatre, we can choose to impress the audience with our muscle, skill, and presence; or we can choose to invite them to follow an inanimate object into a world that reflects their own.
 We meet our audience there.